refinedev/refine/documentation/docs/guides-and-concepts/upload/multipart-upload.md

 </div>
 <br/>

-A request as below is sent for edit form.
+A request, like the one below, is sent for edit form.

 ```json title="[GET] https://api.fake-rest.refine.dev/posts/1"
 {